walderf/walderf/README.md

 ## things

-feel free to check out https://walderf.github.io/things/, a replacement for [https://github.com/walderf/stuff/oldREADME.md](https://github.com/walderf/stuff/blob/main/oldREADME.md), to see things such as articles and links, pertaining to, but not limited to, computers, the internet, security, and some privacy-rlated things that just might make you go:  _"woah. holy sheet!"__\*\*\*__.
+feel free to check out https://walderf.github.io/things/, a replacement for [https://github.com/walderf/stuff/oldREADME.md](https://github.com/walderf/stuff/blob/main/oldREADME.md), to see things such as articles and links, pertaining to, but not limited to, computers, the internet, security, and some privacy-rlated things that just might make you go:  _"woah. holy sheet!"_ __[see below](#below)__.

 there are also some things regarding the general administration, configuration, and hardening of *(mainly \*nix-related)* OSes.  plus, there is a *(slowly)* growing list of nifty commandline (CLI) things, that either contain their own unique function(s), enhance existing functions, or straight-up replace some more commonly-used tools/utilities.